 Study Exploring the Effect of Crizanlizumab on Kidney Function in Patients With Chronic Kidney Disease Caused by Sickle Cell Disease (STEADFAST)

-May 22, 2023 updated by: Novartis Pharmaceuticals
+October 7, 2024 updated by: Novartis Pharmaceuticals

 A Phase II, Multicenter, Randomized, Open Label Two Arm Study Evaluating the Effect of Crizanlizumab + Standard of Care and Standard of Care Alone on Renal Function in Sickle Cell Disease Patients ≥ 16 Years With Chronic Kidney Disease Due to Sickle Cell Nephropathy (STEADFAST)

-The goal of the study is to evaluate descriptively the effect of crizanlizumab + standard of care and standard of care alone on renal function in sickle cell disease patients ≥ 16 years with chronic kidney disease due to sickle cell nephropathy.
+The goal of the study was to evaluate descriptively the effect of crizanlizumab + standard of care and standard of care alone on renal function in sickle cell disease patients ≥ 16 years with chronic kidney disease due to sickle cell nephropathy.

 Study Overview